“Simplicity is my philosophy.” Ahmed Askalany

-Presenting figures and animals set in scenes of a unique, naive genre; Askalany offers works that display fragility and humanity free from aggressiveness or darkness.
+Presenting figures and animals set in scenes of a unique, naive genre, Askalany offers works that display fragility and humanity free from aggressiveness or darkness.

 Weaved like a girl’s hair, his palm-leaves sculptures are a proud testament and respect towards his roots in Upper Egypt, where basket weaving is an important cottage industry.
-His bronze works wraps the viewer in silence.
+His bronze works wrap the viewer in silence.

 Ahmed Askalany represented Egypt at the 2009 Venice Biennale.
-He is the recipient of numerous awards such as the First Prize at the 10th Annual Youth Salon and the 12th Annual Youth Salon.
+He is the recipient of numerous awards, such as the First Prize at the 10th Annual Youth Salon and the 12th Annual Youth Salon.